Divorce and Financial Concerns

 We welcome the opportunity to answer your questions and recommend the best course of action.
 We will review your situation, provide a straightforward assessment and recommend the best course of action.

 Unlike child support, which follows rigid guidelines that are set by the state, spousal support in Michigan is awarded on a case-by-case basis and does not adhere to a specific formula.
 Spousal support is not ordered in every case.
 The purpose of spousal support, which is also referred to as alimony, is to help a spouse who may not have sufficient income maintain a certain standard of living while he or she becomes more self-sufficient following divorce.

 As with property division and other issues that must be resolved in divorce, if both parties can reach agreement on spousal support it can be submitted for court approval and most often litigation can be avoided.

-The family law attorneys at Mellin Robinson, P.C., in Troy protect our clients' rights regarding spousal support.
+The family law attorneys at Mellin Robinson, P.C., serving Bloomfield Hills protect our clients' rights regarding spousal support.
 Whether you expect to receive spousal support or you will likely make spousal support payments, it is important to enlist the services of an experienced Michigan spousal support attorney early in the process.